RichardFreedman/Encoding_Music/01_Tutorials/04_C_Pandas_Tidy.md

 If you have any problems, you may need to handle the missing data in the `'Album.debut'` column before trying to perform operations on it.

-## Fixing Multiple Observations in One Row
+## Fixing Multiple Observations in One Row: Exploding

 In the `'Genre'` column of the `beatles_billboard` dataset, there are often several genres listed.
 We can see this in Golden Slumbers: